 The judge also rejected the plaintiff's argument that the restaurant at the golf course and the golf course itself were effectively a single “integrated” employer for ADEA purposes.
 There was no dispute that the golf course employed at least 20 people.
 But as the judge explained, the golf course and the restaurant were separate entities.
 The restaurant leased its building from the golf course.
 The golf course otherwise had no involvement in the restaurant's operations, aside from a profit-sharing agreement that applied when the restaurant catered non-golf events such as weddings.

 Critically, however, the restaurant and the golf course maintained “entirely separate payroll systems, employee records, and insurance.”
 The plaintiff, therefore, could not count the golf course's employees towards the restaurant's 20-employee minimum.

 Contact a New York Age Discrimination Lawyer Today

 It should be noted that while the judge in the case above dismissed the plaintiff's ADEA claims, she is still free to file a lawsuit in state court alleging illegal discrimination under the New York State Human Rights Law (NYSHRL), which applies to businesses that employ just four workers.

 Indeed, there are many discrimination cases where state or city statutes provide employees with substantially greater rights than federal law.
 A qualified New York City employment attorney can review the facts of your case and advise you on which laws may best help you obtain justice.
-Contact the Nisar Law Group, P.C., to schedule a free consultation with a member of our legal team today.
+Contact the Nisar Law Group, P.C., to schedule a consultation with a member of our legal team today.